 Earthquakes happen every day in New Zealand.
 Most are too small to feel, but between 150 and 200 are big enough to be felt each year.

-The Canterbury earthquakes and Cook Strait earthquakes and Kaikoura earthquakes have shown that large earthquakes can happen at any time.
+The Canterbury earthquakes and 2013 Cook Strait earthquakes have shown that large earthquakes can happen at any time.

 Parts of New Zealand are also at risk from active volcanoes, landslides and tsunami.
 All New Zealanders need to be ready for natural disasters so the loss will be less.